The Hardest Love

 The Hardest Love is the second studio album by Australian singer and songwriter Dean Lewis, released on 4 November 2022.
 It was initially announced on 2 September 2022 for release on 7 October 2022 before being delayed.

 Lewis experimented with various producers on the album and upon release, explained the lengthy creation process: "I started writing the album in this hotel on Sunset in West Hollywood.
 I wrote in Nashville for a while, then I came back to LA and then went to London... there's a famous quote that says people have their whole life to write their first album, and then six months to write the next one.
 I feel like I've had double the amount of time for this album than the first one."

 The album cover is a photo taken by Darren Craig, taken at night in Los Angeles.

+Critical reception

+The Voice of London said "Dean Lewis uses his music to strip his soul bare for everyone to see.
+It is beautiful and something he does incredibly as an artist.
+While it has a similar feel to his debut, this album will connect with people worldwide, bringing both pain and comfort to many."
+They also noted "While on his first album he focused more around romance, here there is a heavy theme of death, grief and his deepest anxieties."

+Chantal Dalebroux from U Music said "The album is a haze of heartbreak, tumultuous times and relatability."